oliviergimenez/R2ucare/README.md

 Despite what its name might suggest, **you do not need** to download and install U-CARE to run the R2ucare package.
 This package is basically a Matlab to R translation of U-CARE (Choquet et al. 2009).
 For Cormack-Jolly-Seber models (single-state), we refer to Lebreton et al. (1992) and Pradel et al. (2005) for the theory.
 For Arnason-Schwarz models (multistate), have a look to Pradel et al. (2003).
 [Chapter 5 of the Gentle Introduction to MARK](http://www.phidot.org/software/mark/docs/book/pdf/chap5.pdf) also provides a good start for understanding goodness-of-fit test.

-**Warning**: to date, no goodness-of-fit test exists for models with individual time-varying covariates (unless you treat them as states) or temporal covariates; therefore, remove these covariates from your dataset before using it with R2ucare.
+**Warning**: to date, no goodness-of-fit test exists for models with individual covariates (unless you discretize them and use groups), individual time-varying covariates (unless you treat them as states) or temporal covariates; therefore, remove these covariates from your dataset before using it with R2ucare.
 For groups, just treat the group separately as in the Dipper example below.

 ## To install the package

 This repository hosts the development version of the package.
-It will also be available soon on CRAN (translation: I have to drastically reduce the to-do list below).
+It will also be available soon on CRAN (I have to drastically reduce the to-do list below before submitting it; any help welcome!).
 For the time being, just use the working version:

 ```R
 if(!require(devtools)) install.packages("devtools")